Make a No-Cook Tart Case

-Try making our No-cook tart crust, then fill it with an equally easy filling – guaranteed to impress your guests.
+Try making our No-cook tart case, then fill it with an equally easy filling – guaranteed to impress your guests.
 Here’s our basic recipe plus two gorgeous variations!

-Hate making pastry?
-We’ve got one thing to say to you: Biscuit Tart Crust!
+Hate Making Pastry?
+We’ve got one thing to say to you: Biscuit Tart Case!
 This is the answer to hot-fingered cooks’ prayers.
-Try making our basic biscuit crust (recipe below), using your favourite biscuits.
-Shortbread biscuits work well with a cream cheese and strawberry topping; and gingernuts are perfect paired with a dark chocolate truffle filling and curls of orange zest.
-Your guests will never know that you didn’t labour for hours...
+Try making our basic biscuit case (recipe below), using your favourite biscuits.
+Shortbread Biscuits work well with a cream cheese and strawberry topping; and gingernuts are perfect paired with a dark chocolate truffle filling and curls of orange zest.
+Your guests will never know that you didn’t labour for hours…

 You can vary this in many ways: choose your favourite biscuits, add a little spice or orange zest, or swap the butter for lower-fat margarine.